yilisnataly/the-real-devops-challenge/SOLUTIONS.md

 The ingress controller will be used to be able to access to the application, which it works as inverse proxy, so will have to install it in our kubernetes cluster.

-The ingress controller can be found in the offical web, as per the cluster provider.
+The ingress controller can be found in the offical web <a href="https://kubernetes.github.io/ingress-nginx/deploy/#digital-ocean">here </a> </li>, as per the cluster provider.
 In our case it's should be specified for Digital Ocean:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.2.0/deploy/static/provider/do/deploy.yaml